 Notes on how, when and why to apply for a student pilot certificate:

-- A new process was enacted by FAA under the direction of TSA to apply for a student pilot certificate starting early 2016.
+- A new process was enacted by the FAA under the direction of TSA to apply for a student pilot certificate starting early 2016.
 There is now NO immediate issuance of the student pilot certificate as there was in the past before early 2016.
 This has caused some big hassles/delays for student pilots to solo.

 - Now, the applicant goes through a background check with TSA before the FAA can issue a student pilot certificate.
 This student pilot certificate is the same for Sport/Private.
 No difference.
 Same student certificate for sport, private, airplane, weight-shift control trike, PPC, gyrocopter, etc …….

-- Once it is submitted to FAA via IARCA it takes about one to two weeks week to get an e mail temporary student certificate and about three weeks for the green plastic student pilot certificate to arrive in the mail to the applicant after the student pilot certificate has been applied for.
+- Once it is submitted to the FAA via IARCA it takes about one to two weeks week to get an email temporary student certificate and about three weeks for the green plastic student pilot certificate to arrive in the mail to the applicant after the student pilot certificate has been applied for.
 Takes longer if you use paper.
 If a student does not have any US pilot certificate, they need this student pilot certificate to solo.

 - If the student is participating in an accelerated course, solo could be one to two weeks after the student starts flight training.
-Therefore, it is important for the student pilot certificate be applied for AT LEAST two weeks before solo is anticipated.
+Therefore, it is important for the student pilot certificate to be applied for AT LEAST two weeks before solo is anticipated.

 Guidance for student pilot certificate application: